Easypay/docs/content/en/concepts/payment-types.md

 It is possible to limit the transferred sums by choosing minimum or maximum values, either to the total sum of the transactions or each individual transaction.

-Supported methods for frequent payments are: Credit Card, MB WAY, Multibanco, and Direct Debit.
+Supported methods for frequent payments are: Credit Card, MB WAY, Multibanco, Direct Debit, and Virtual IBAN.

 ## Subscription